Bihar Combined Entrance Competitive Examination Board

 Bihar Combined Entrance Competitive Examination Board (BCECEB) conducts competitive examinations and counsellings every year for admissions in various courses of Medical, Engineering and Agricultural streams in the Institutions of Bihar.
 It is constituted under Bihar Acts, 1995.
 Office of the board is situated in IAS Association Building, Patna.

 Admission Counsellings

 UGEAC

 Under Graduate Engineering Admission Counselling (UGEAC) is conducted for admission to the first year B. Tech.
-Courses in Government Engineering Colleges of Bihar and Exalt College of Engineering & Technology, Vaishali, Bihar.
+Courses in Government Engineering Colleges of Bihar and Exalt College of Engineering & Technology, Vaishali, Bihar. affiliate under Bihar Engineering University.

 Counselling is based on the merit-list (Rank-List) of JEE Main conducted by the National Testing Agency (NTA).